ridhofauza/aws-video-on-demand/README.md

 ## Collection of operational metrics

-This guidance collects anonymized operational metrics to help AWS improve the quality of features of the guidance.
+This solution collects anonymized operational metrics to help AWS improve the quality of features of the solution.
 For more information, including how to disable this capability, please see the
 [implementation guide](https://docs.aws.amazon.com/solutions/latest/video-on-demand-on-aws/reference.html).